 The following steps assume you start with a VCA, or holistic assessment approach.
-Some of the next steps are highly interconnected with the VCA process and its outcomes, please use the gathered and analyzed information through the process.

-In Stage 1, you already used (or adapted) some of the VCA tools when you helped the community map stakeholders in order to build partnerships.
-Steps 3, 6 and 7 below also draw on the VCA process, using some of its methods and tools.
+In Stage 1, you already used (or adapted) a VCA tool when you helped the community map stakeholders in order to build partnerships.
+Steps 3, 6 and 7 below also draw on VCA tools.